tsduck/tsduck/scripts/README.txt

 Project files for Linux and macOS
 ---------------------------------
-- build-project-files.sh : This shell script is the Unix equivalent of build-project-files.ps1.
+- build-tsduck-header.sh : This shell script is the Unix equivalent of build-tsduck-header.ps1.
 It is automatically invoked by the makefiles of the directory of each project file.

-- create-release-text.sh : This shell script recreates the MarkDown file which describes the latest TSDuck release on GitHub.
+- build-release-text.sh : This shell script builds the MarkDown file which describes the latest TSDuck release on GitHub.

 - build-remote.sh : Build the TSDuck installers on a remote system, either a